He hit a $1.2 million jackpot, then lost the winning lottery ticket

 Slatten’s ticket was worth nearly $1.2 million.

 Slatten sent the news to his wife, Michelle Doll, in a text before rushing to the local restaurant where she worked.
-Doll stood on the corner, confused — she had never seen his messages.
+Doll stood on the corner outside, confused — she had never seen his messages.

-“I showed her the ticket and I showed her the app,” he said, adding that she was crying happy tears.
-“She kept looking at the ticking and looking at me.”
+“I showed her the ticket, and I showed her the app,” he said, adding that she was crying happy tears.
+“She kept looking at the ticket and looking at me.”

 The pair agreed to keep the million-dollar ticket in a special place before cashing it in for a lump sum.
-But Slatten broke that promise when he pulled it out to show it to his brother, whom Slatten hadn’t seen in about seven years.
+But Slatten broke that promise when he pulled it out to show his brother, whom Slatten hadn’t seen in about seven years.

 Somewhere between their drive to O’Reilly’s Auto Parts for a car part, Taco Bell and back to his brother’s hotel, Slatten realized he had lost the ticket.
-He emptied out his pockets, panicking.
+He emptied his pockets, panicking.

 Slatten retraced his steps to the car shop and raced back to find it lying on the ground next to another truck.
 He ran over to the ticket and grabbed it with relief.